bandophahita/selenium-axe-python/README.md

 ~~Node dependencies must be installed by running `npm install` inside the selenium-axe-python directory~~

+The original project required you to run `npm install` (or in most cases did it at install for you) but this limited the use of the package to systems that have npm.
+This fork includes the latest version of axe-core.

 You can run the tests using [tox](https://tox.readthedocs.io/en/latest/):

 ```bash